matwilso/boxLCD/README.md

  approach I am using is extremely simple, and it doesn't allow very nice sampling in some latent space that corresponds.
 It has to sample all of the pixels at once.

+### Urchin

+This task is actually quite tricky.
+Since we are only using images and the robot is symmetric and we feed the actions as a vector, it has to identify which action corresponds to which leg based on past interactions.
+And then it has to account for how the actions at every single step affect the motion.
+And the policy is completely randomly, so it has to learn a harder task compared to if a fixed or partially stochastic policy was acting.

 ### Automatic Domain Randomization
 `env = envs.BoxOrCircle()` (16x16)